amakukha/stemmers_ukrainian/README.md

  - *OI* – overstemming index
  - *ERRT* – error rate relative to truncation

-Note that *pymorphy2* is a lemmatizer which was included into this comparison for reference.
+Note that *pymorphy2* is a dictionary-assisted morphological analyzer which was included into this comparison for reference.
 The most probable normal form is used instead of a stem.

 References
 --